mcdragonsi/martin.vet/content/_index.md

 </div>
 {{< /rawhtml >}}

-I’m **Martin McDowell DrVetMed**, an experienced small animal veterinary surgeon offering vet locum services round the UK but preferably in Herefordshire, Gloucestershire, Worcestershire, Shropshire and south/mid Wales.
+I’m **Martin McDowell DrVetMed**, a senior experienced small animal veterinary surgeon, former Clinical Director, offering vet locum services round the UK but preferably in Herefordshire, Gloucestershire, Worcestershire, Shropshire and south/mid Wales.

 If you would require my locum services or would like more information, please get in touch with me through the contact form or directly via my email me@martin.vet.
 My CV and references are available on request.